0xtmax/0xtmax.github.io/_posts/2025-4-24-Building_SOC_LAB_PART1.md

 **Alright!!!
 Lets Wrapping up Part 1**

 Getting the foundation right??
-So thats the solid wrap for the part 1 of our home soc lab build!
+So thats the solid wrap for the part 1 of our home soc lab build.
 So far, we've:

     - Installed and Configured pfSense with proper network segmentation (LAN,DMZ,SIEM,WAN).